Ignacio Coronel Villarreal: Kingpin Act sanction

 On 1 June 2005, the United States Department of the Treasury sanctioned Coronel under the Foreign Narcotics Kingpin Designation Act (sometimes referred to simply as the "Kingpin Act"), for his involvement in drug trafficking along with seven other international criminals and one entity.
 The act prohibited U.S. citizens and companies from doing any kind of business activity with him, and virtually froze all his assets in the U.S.

 Death

 Coronel was killed on 29 July 2010 in Zapopan, Jalisco, during a shootout with the Mexican Army.
 During the raid, Coronel killed a soldier and wounded another.
 Sometime during the shootout, Coronel was fatally shot in the head, which killed him instantly.
-A statement from the federal Attorney General's Office says soldiers found jewelry, luxury watches, guns, two hand grenades and three vehicles and US$7 million in cash in the house where Coronel was killed.
+A statement from the federal Attorney General's Office says soldiers found jewelry, luxury watches, guns, two hand grenades, three vehicles, and US$7 million in cash in the house where Coronel was killed.